Ecological-Complexity-Lab/Microbiome_Structure_Madagascar/README.md

-# Microbiome_Structure_Madagascar
+# :wave: About
-Host-microbiome structure across land use change in Madagascar
+A repository for the project: "Variation in host-microbiome network structure across land use".

+This is a sub-project in the lab's Madagascar project - <https://github.com/Ecological-Complexity-Lab/Madagascar_Project_Overview>